Tampere-University-Urban-Physics/fundamentals-of-gis/Content/1_Crashcourse_exercise.md

 		- This tool could look different to you depending on the version of your QGIS install.
 ![](https://raw.githubusercontent.com/Tampere-University-Urban-Physics/fundamentals-of-gis/master/Assets/1_CrashCourse_Exercise/QGIS_join_attributes_by_location.png)
 	- The parameter window for the algorithm opens and here you have to specify what the algorithm does and with what data
-	- Set the follow values:
+	- Set the following values:
 		- *Base layer*: Helsinki_small_areas
 		- *Join layer*: HSL_Helsinki_stops
 		- *Geometric predicate*: contains (What do you think the other options mean?)